MAJI-FINANCE/Back-End/README.md

 # Back-End
-The repo for the front-end work on the MVP of MAJI on Fuel.
+The repo for the back-end work on the MVP of MAJI on Fuel.